 - It has a feature wherein the developer can immediately see the effect of the coding done & also allows you to develop your own widgets, but it does not have a WebView Widget.

-- It is so called reactive framework.
+- It is a so-called reactive framework.
 You need not make manual changes to the UI, they get updated on their own, but if you use different UI’s for different platforms you will have to write native codes for both.

 - It is easier to install Flutter’s setup, but for beginners, it may take a little while.